SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 #### Hints and Guidelines

-We read the input text **`line`**, null the sum and run a loop, which goes through each symbol from the text.
+We read the input text **`line`**, null the sum, and run a loop, which goes through each symbol from the text.
 We check each letter **`c`** and verify if it is a vowel, and accordingly, add its value to the sum:

 ![](/assets/chapter-5-1-images/09.Vowels-sum-01.png)